50 signatures reached

-Ganga one of the longest river in the country spanning through five states is the also one of the most polluted rivers in Asia.
+Ganga one of the longest river in the country spanning through five states is also one of the most polluted rivers in Asia.
 Though cleaning the Ganga has gained attention from civil society and political parties, an increasing number of dams on the river is often missed by the mainstream.

-To save the Ganga, 26 year old young Aatmabodhanand, a computer science student from Kerala has been on a fast since 24th of October 2018(1) determined to push for governments to take cognisance of the impacts of building dams and mining on Ganga(1).
+To save the Ganga, 26-year-old young Aatmabodhanand, a computer science student from Kerala has been on a fast since 24th of October 2018(1) determined to push for governments to take cognisance of the impacts of building dams and mining on Ganga(1).

 The consequences of upstream dam construction on river Ganga has been highlighted by the Ravi Chopra Committee.
-The report to the Supreme Court indicates dam construction would increase landslides in ecologically fragile Himalayan belt, increase environmental pollution and loss of bio-diversity in Uttarakhand(2).
+The report to the Supreme Court indicates dam construction would increase landslides in the ecologically fragile Himalayan belt, increase environmental pollution and loss of bio-diversity in Uttarakhand(2).

 Presently, three under-construction dams namely Tapovan-Vishnugad, Vishnugad-Pipalkoti and Singoli-Bhatwari are further threatening the survival of the river Ganga adding to the damage already done by a number of existing dams.
-The Central Electricity Authority and the Uttarakhand power department have planned, under construction and commisioned 56-odd projects on its tributaries.
+The Central Electricity Authority and the Uttarakhand power department have planned, under construction and commissioned 56-odd projects on its tributaries.
 In building these projects the key tributaries would be modified—through diversion to tunnels or reservoirs—to such an extent that 80 per cent of the Bhagirathi and 65 per cent of the Alaknanda could be “affected”.
 As much as 90 per cent of the other smaller tributaries could be “affected” the same way, says expert MK Pandit(3).